Complete poker terminology: all poker terms

 Chip dumping – it is a situation in which one player deliberately loses his money to another player.
 All this is done in collusion for the sake of financial gain.

-Coinflip – it is a term that defines the equal odds for winning of the two players.
+Coinflip – this definition implies equal odds for winning of the two players.

 Cold-call – it is a call of one or several bets (and also raises).
-For example: the player “A” makes the bet, the player “B” raises, the player “C” calls (he makes cold-call).
+For example, Player "A" makes a bet, Player "B" raises, Player "C" calls (they make a cold-call).

 Complete – it is an equalization of the player’s big blind on the small blind position.